ARMmbed/mbed-os-5-docs/docs/tools/mbed_targets.md

   - `extra_labels`.
   - `public`.
   - `config`.
+  - `override`
   - `forced_reset_timeout`.
-  - `target_overrides`
 - `macros` are not used.
-That is intentional: they do not provide any benefit over `config` and `target_overrides` but can be very difficult to use.
-In practice it is very difficult to override the value of a macro with a value. `config` and `target_overries`, on the other hand, are designed for this use case.
+That is intentional: they do not provide any benefit over `config` and `overrides` but can be very difficult to use.
+In practice it is very difficult to override the value of a macro with a value. `config` and `overrides`, on the other hand, are designed for this use case.
 - `extra_labels` may not contain any target names
 - `device_has` may only contain values from the following list:
   - `ANALOGIN`.